 FEEDBACK FORM

 1. Do you have any general comments about out proposals?

+Character Count: 7000

-CONTINUE →
+С ONTINUE →

 2. Do you have any comments on the design of the facility?
-For example, would you like the design to be bold, creating an interesting local landmark, or muted to help it blend into its surroundings?
+For example, we the design to be bold, creating an interesting local landmark, or muted to held into its surroundings?

+Character Count: 7000

 2a.
-Would you like to see traditional materials used in the construction of the facilities?
-For example, flint.
+Would you like to see tro facilities?
+For example, flint. aditional materials used in the construction of the

+Character Count: 7000

-2b.
-We'd like to incorporate features from the local area into the design of our facility.
-Do you have any suggestions?
-For example, this could be something to do with the site's heritage as an airfield or its coastal location.
+features from the local area into the design of our facility. ns?
+For example, this could be something to do with the site's coastal location.

+Character Count:

+7000

-3. What do you consider to be the most important issues in relation to traffic management?
+3. What do you consider to management? be the most important issues in relation to traffic

+Character Count:

+7000

-4. Do you have any suggestions on what we could do to protect the local environment?
+.
+Do you have any suggestions on what we could do to protect the local nvironment?

+haracter Count: 000

+/.

-5. Do you have any comments or suggestions as to how we can be a good neighbour to the local community?
+Do you have any comments or suggestions as to how we can be a good neighbor the local community? ır

+haracter Count: 000

-Character Count: 7000 If you would like to be contacted or kept informed of our progress please tick the box and provide your details below.
+If you would like to be contacted or kept informed of our progress please tick the box and provide your details below.
 If you prefer not to leave your details, we would be very grateful if you could complete your postcode as a minimum, so that we can understand where in the surrounding area comments on different aspects of our proposal came from.

-I wish to be kept informed

-Title:

-Name:

-Address:

-Postcode:

-Phone:

-Email:

-Are these your details at (please tick one):
+I wish to be kept informed Title: Name: Address: Postcode: Phone: Email: Are these your details at (please tick one): Home Work Organisation (if applicable):

-Home

-Work

-Organisation (if applicable):